yasaminashoori/Slot_Machine/README.md

 ### 4. User-Friendly Interface
 The game boasts an intuitive and user-friendly interface, ensuring a straightforward and enjoyable experience for players of all levels.

-## 🌐 Play the Game

-Ready to try your luck?
-Play the Slot Machine Game [here](https://slotmachinedotin.netlify.app/)!

 ## 🔧 Contributions